Description

 Multi-flag challenges are common in CTF competitions and mirror real-world multi-stage attack chains.
 Each flag typically unlocks the next phase of investigation, ensuring players understand each concept before moving on.
 In Pachinko, flag one demonstrates understanding of web interactions and response monitoring, while the revisited challenge presumably requires deeper source analysis or a different exploit vector.

 Keeping detailed notes during CTF challenges is valuable practice - writing down every endpoint you discover, every unusual response, and every hypothesis you explore.
-Many experienced CTF players maintain a structured notes file per challenge and share it afterward as a writeup, contributing to the community knowledge base.
-Writeup repositories on GitHub are often more detailed than official solutions and frequently reveal elegant alternative approaches.
+Many experienced CTF players maintain a structured notes file per challenge, which helps consolidate what you learned and makes the solution reproducible later.

 Flag